sungdukyu/LEAP_REU_Dataset_Notebook/README.md

 There are two versions:
 1. exercise version for student practice
-2. tutorial version for presentation the REU dataset
+2. tutorial version for presentation of the REU dataset